alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-28-rule-on-magazine-contains-pictures.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The ruling on keeping useful magazines that contain pictures"
+title: The ruling on keeping useful magazines that contain pictures
-hijri: "Rabi' Al-Awwal 11, 1442"
+hijri: '1442-03-11'
-source: "This was published in Al-Da'wah magazine, issue no. 1685 on 8/12/1419 A.H"
+source: This was published in Al-Da'wah magazine, issue no. 1685 on 8/12/1419 A.H
 lang: en
 locale: en
-category: [taswir]
+category:
+- taswir
 note: false
-summary: "What is the ruling on bringing home useful magazines and school books that contain pictures of living creatures?
-Does this come under the ruling introduced in the Hadith that reads: Angels do not enter a house in which there is a dog or a picture."
+summary: 'What is the ruling on bringing home useful magazines and school books that contain pictures of living creatures?
+Does this come under the ruling introduced in the Hadith that reads: Angels do not enter a house in which there is a dog or a picture.'
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: